Atmospheric Characterisation with the Twinkle Space Telescope Following Advances from JWST Observations: Results

 \subsubsection{55\,Cancri\,e}

 Figure~\ref{fig:55cnce_BB} shows a simulated spectrum for 55\,Cnc\,e, along with Twinkle’s predicted error after fitting with available JWST NIRCam data from \citet{2024Natur.630..609H}.
 This baseline scenario uses three blackbody curves representing temperatures of 1400, 2000, and 2500 K. Comparing these baselines with the simulated and observed data points reveals distinctive absorption features present in the emission spectrum.
 Twinkle’s expected performance, calculated by reducing the resolution of channel 0 to one-third and channel 1 to half their native resolutions and stacking ten eclipse observations, demonstrates comparable sensitivity to JWST within its spectral range.
-A combined analysis of Figures \ref{fig:55cnce_BB} and \ref{fig:55cnce_contribution} reveals significant spectral divergence from blackbody emission beginning around 2.0~$\mu$m.
+Figure~\ref{fig:55cnce_BB} reveals significant spectral divergence from blackbody emission beginning around 2.0~$\mu$m.
 Although the higher resolution of channel 0 below this wavelength is underutilised, the spectral range above 2.0~$\mu$m effectively captures prominent CO\textsubscript{2} absorption features.
 Additional CO\textsubscript{2} features are clearly identifiable within Twinkle’s channel 1 coverage.
-Figure \ref{fig:55cnce_contribution} further highlights that CO\textsubscript{2} dominates the spectral signature throughout Twinkle's wavelength range, overshadowing contributions from minor species such as C\textsubscript{2}H\textsubscript{2}, CO, and HCN.
+The contribution curves further highlight that CO\textsubscript{2} dominates the spectral signature throughout Twinkle's wavelength range, overshadowing contributions from minor species such as C\textsubscript{2}H\textsubscript{2}, CO, and HCN.
 Notably, an increase in CO contribution is evident beyond 4.2~$\mu$m, suggesting enhanced detectability if Twinkle’s coverage could extend slightly further.